agilecrm/javascript-api/README.md

 ![Finding Analytics Code] (https://raw.github.com/agilecrm/javascript-api/master/analytics_code.png)

 ### Things you should know
-- Our JS api is meant for pushing/pulling data from your website/application to Agile CRM
+- Our JS API is meant for pushing / pulling data from your website / application to Agile CRM
 - All API calls are Asynchronous
 - To execute multiple API calls simultaneously, you need to place the subsequent API call in the success callback of the previous call.